 If you notice diagonal cracks in your foundation, it was likely caused by uneven settling of your Kansas City home’s foundation, which can happen regardless of the age of your home.
 This type of inconsistent settling is caused by a shift in the ground conditions under the foundation footings, shifts that are varied under that same foundation.

-Luckily, this fix is a little less serious than a horizontal crack, but these foundation cracks do take a little more time and materials to repair than a vertical crack.
+Luckily, this fix is less serious than a horizontal crack, but these foundation cracks take a little more time and materials to repair than a vertical one.

 If you’re reading this, you’ve likely noticed something abnormal about your house foundation, and you’re wondering if you really need to get it fixed right away.
 Sometimes, you may want to see if the crack begins to get wider or longer, putting off calling a foundation repair contractor in Kansas City.